mkinsey/digit-classifier/readme.md

 project, the data representing one image comes in the form of 784 values, making a 28 by 28 pixel image.
 Each of the values can range between 0 and 255.

-By building a matrix and using R's `image` function, we can visualize the provided data.
+My first step was building a function to visualize the provided data.
 Here is a random row from the dataset:

 ![A handwritten three](img/mnist3.png)